lgartrell11/portfolio/README.md

 #   Because the log in information is private, it has been replaced with "*" for the purpose of this upload

 #   The bot also includes features to:
-#   - Email potential donors via outlook an inputed message
+#   - Email potential donors an user inputed message via outlook
 #   - Add the potential donor information to a excel sheet
 #   - Add the potential donor information to a google sheet
 #